-Note that this has been completely superseded by a series of Ordnance Survey web-based publications for three of the languages which have made an important contribution to the place-names of Scotland: Gaelic, Scandinavian (Norse) and Scots.
+PLACE-NAME ELEMENTS: There is a series of Ordnance Survey web-based publications for three of the languages which have made an important contribution to the place-names of Scotland: Gaelic, Scandinavian (Norse) and Scots.
 Each consists of an Introduction, which includes some basic grammar as it relates to place-name formation, and a Glossary of common place-name elements.

 For Gaelic Place-Names (Introduction by Simon Taylor):

-For Scandinavian Place-Names (Introduction by Anke-Beate Stahl):
+For Scandinavian (Norse) Place-Names (Introduction by Anke-Beate Stahl):

 For Scots Place-Names (Introduction by Simon Taylor):